lich-uct/molpher-lib/doc/source/usage/installation.rst

     - *swig* -- It is used to generate the Python wrapping code (we are using version 3.0.12 at the moment).

-        SWIG is only required if you made changes to the binary interface (header files under :file:`include/`) and want to configure cmake with the :command:`-DRUN_SWIG=ON` option (see the description of the *molpher_build_SWIG_Python* target in the section below).
+        SWIG is only required if you made changes to the binary interface (header files under :file:`include/`) and want to configure cmake with the :command:`-DRUN_SWIG=ON` option (see the description of the *molpher_install_python* target in the section below).
-        If this option is turned on, SWIG will be invoked by make upon build with the :command:`swig3.0` command so make sure the SWIG executable is available in the working environment.
+        If this option is turned on, SWIG will be invoked by make upon build with the :command:`swig` command so make sure the SWIG executable is available in the working environment or that you have correctly specified the :command:`-DCONDA_PREFIX` directive, in that case :command:`cmake` will look for :command:`swig` in your conda environment.

     - *setuptools* -- This Python package is needed to build and install the Molpher-lib Python package.
     - *python{version}-dev* -- You will need this package to build Python bindings for your Python *version*.